Cartoonito: The Cartoonitos (2006–2022)

 From its initial launch, Cartoonito's original six CGI mascots included Cuba (a red cube), Lolly (a purple cylinder), Ringo (a green ring), Spike (a blue pyramid), Ting (a pink star), and Bubble (a yellow sphere).
 They were called The Cartoonitos.
 Maria Darling voiced Cuba, Lolly, and Ringo, while Shelley Longworth voiced Spike, Ting, and Bubble in the UK.
 Initially, in the UK, Bubble, Spike and Ting spoke French and taught French phrases to viewers.
-The mascots were retired in the UK in February 2022, and later in Italy in June 2022, as they adopted the rebranding.
+The mascots were discontinued in the UK in February 2022, and in Italy in June 2022, as they adopted the rebranding.

 Rebrand (2021–present)

-As part of Cartoonito's global reintroduction, the original CGI mascots were retired in favor of four 2D-animated ones.
-The new mascots are Nito (a cyan square), Glob (a multi-colored glob-like figure), Wedge (a magenta triangle), and Itty (a pink circle).
-These characters were exclusive to the US and Latin American feeds in 2021, until the British, Irish, and Italian feeds adopted them in 2022.
+As part of Cartoonito's global reintroduction, the original CGI mascots were replaced by four 2D-animated mascots.
+The mascots are Nito (a cyan square), Glob (a multi-colored glob-like figure), Wedge (a magenta triangle), and Itty (a pink circle).
+These characters were exclusive to the U.S. and Latin American feeds in 2021, until the British, Irish, and Italian feeds adopted them in 2022.